Paul-Gd/obsidian-budget-form/README.md

 ## Structure

-The budget is composed of multiple budget entries that are saved as an individual files.
-Those files are created based on a template where the fields (`{date}`, `{amount}` etc.) are replaced with the value from the form.
+All budget entries are now stored in a single JSON file.
+This approach improves performance by reducing the number of individual files Obsidian needs to manage.

-The following fields can be inserted:
+The JSON file contains multiple budget entries with the following fields:

 -   date
 -   from and to account